 Microsoft Remote Desktop Connection for Mac

 Microsoft Remote Desktop is a completely free cross-compatible solution, which means it enables remote access software Mac to PC capabilities.
 We’ll walk you through another easy step-by-step guide on how to configure a Windows computer for remote desktop connection from Mac to PC to help you implement this application.
+If the error code: 0x204 has appeared while establishing a Remote Desktop Connection with a PC from macOS, you can easily solve it with the help of our guide.

 Solution 3: Remote Management